Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 • Bone tingling or numbness

-It’s important to note that blood tests for severe alcoholics with damaged livers often show normal to high serum levels of vitamin B12.
+It’s important to note that blood tests for severe drinkers with damaged livers often show normal to high serum levels of this nutrient.
 This is the case because damaged liver cells can no longer maintain crucial stores of vitamin B12, letting them loose into the blood.

-Therefore, high blood serum levels for vitamin B12 can actually be a marker of liver disease, rather than a sign that the body overall contains optimal levels of vitamin B12.
-Supplementation with vitamin B12 may still be appropriate along with alcohol cessation and a plan to repair the liver.
+Therefore, high blood serum levels of this can be a marker of liver disease, rather than a sign that the body overall contains optimal levels of vitamin B12.
+Supplementation may still be appropriate along with alcohol cessation and a plan to repair the liver.

 If you have liver disease, be sure to take supplements and medications only under the supervision of a doctor.